-The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.
+The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus; However some of the records demonstrating that the effectiveness of the vaccination was checked were not available.

 Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year.
+BLS with airway management.